owncloud-archive/documentation/developer_manual/app/fundamentals/info.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

-The :file:`appinfo/info.xml` contains metadata about the app:
+The :file:`appinfo/info.xml` contains metadata about the application.
+In this section, you will find a complete example configuration, along with an explanation of what each of file's elements.

 .. code-block:: xml